-The third Advance HE BME Leadership Summit will have a focus around BME attainment in higher education.
-The summit will consider a wide range of aspects that impact on attainment including recruitment, transition, retention and attainment of BME students, recruitment, retention and promotion of BME staff, BME representation in leadership roles, BME pay gaps and the impact of white privilege.
+The third Advance HE BAME Leadership Summit will have a focus around BAME attainment in higher education.
+The summit will consider a wide range of aspects that impact on attainment including recruitment, transition, retention and attainment of BAME students, recruitment, retention and promotion of BAME staff, BAME representation in leadership roles, BAME pay gaps and the impact of white privilege.
 The issues are significant and well known but change is not happening quickly enough.
 The summit aims to look at, understand and encourage the expansion of some of the positive work in the sector to address these issues where real change is happening.
 The full programme is now finalised and consists of our keynote speaker Professor Binna Kandola, following by an interactive panel session and the afternoon will be a world café style considering 5 key themes in detail with an action and output focused format.

 "An excellent forum for networking with others and understanding what we need to action.
 Above all, an understanding of where our institution is at present and where we need to go".